All About Methylene Blue: Benefits, Side Effects, and Safe Usage Guide

 - hadleyhenriette

-- 5 min read
+- 6 min read

-Methylene blue isn’t a new compound; it was first discovered by a German chemist in 1876.
-Over the years, it has been used for various purposes, including as a dye for clothing, a treatment for fish tanks, and even as a malaria prevention drug during World War II.
-Unfortunately, one of its side effects is turning everything in its path blue, including your pee, which was exactly popular and methylene blue was phased out in the armed forces.
+Methylene blue was also given to soldiers for malaria prevention during World War II.
+Unfortunately, one of its side effects is turning everything in its path blue, including your tongue and, later, your urine.
+These were not popular side effects with the troops and methylene blue was eventually phased out in the armed forces.

 At low doses, methylene blue is a powerful antioxidant that boosts ATP (cellular energy) production.
 It enhances cellular respiration and oxygen utilization, which is great for cognitive function.
 Additionally, it increases serotonin levels and possesses antibacterial, antifungal, and anti-parasitic properties.
 It’s been credited with helping to reduce brain fog and improve overall mental clarity.